The Genetics Center, Inc. Address, phone, and fax

 Genetic counseling --- Performed by a geneticist or a genetic counselor supervised by a geneticist, counseling is the process of conveying genetic information specific to the family and medical situation.

-Geneticist --- A physician or PhD with special training in human genetics.
+Geneticist --- A physician or Ph.D. with special training in human genetics.
 Medical Genetics is a specialty recognized by the American Board of Medical Specialties.
-The geneticists at The Genetics Center are board-certified.
+The geneticists and genetic counselor at The Genetics Center are board-certified.

 Human chorionic gonadotropin (hCG) --- A hormone produced by the placenta during a pregnancy.
 Measurement of this hormone is the basis of pregnancy tests.
 An unusually high level of this hormone in the second trimester is one reason that further testing for Down syndrome may be recommended.
 An unusually low level may indicate a rare chromosome abnormality called trisomy 18.

-Maternal serum screening --- A blood test taken at 14-20 weeks gestation to determine whether there is an increased risk for a fetus having Down syndrome, trisomy 18, or spina bifida.
+Maternal serum screening --- A blood test taken at 14-20 weeks gestation to determine whether the fetus is at increased risk for Down syndrome, trisomy 18, or spina bifida.
 The test is also known as the alpha-fetoprotein or AFP test, triple screen, or quad screen, depending on which combination of substances are measures on the blood sample.
+When combined with results of first trimester screening, the testing is known as sequential or integrated screening.

 Multifactorial inheritance --- A pattern of inheritance exhibited by a number of conditions, such as heart disease, diabetes, and certain birth defects.
 Multiple genetic or non-genetic factors--not just one--are involved in causing a Multifactorial condition.